csswizardry/csswizardry.github.com/_posts/2012-12-21-a-new-css-wizardry.md

   <li>It will keep me on my toes</li>
 </ul>

-The second is very important to me; the old CSS Wizardry was nasty, becase it was behind closed doors, and wasn’t easily accessible for me to work with.
+The second is very important to me; the old CSS Wizardry was nasty, because it was behind closed doors, and wasn’t easily accessible for me to work with.
 By hosting the code so openly it will make me take more pride in it _and_ allow me to work on it much more easily; no excuses now!